PPWO LOGO

 • The second increase raises the threshold to $151,164, a 40% increase over the current threshold.
 The second increase goes into effect on January 1, 2025.
 DOL used a new methodology to determine this threshold as well.
 It represents the 85th percentile of weekly earnings of full-time salaried workers nationally.

-• Automatically updates both thresholds every three years by tying them to their respective percentiles of weekly earnings.
+• Implemented automatic updates to both thresholds every three years by tying them to their respective percentiles of weekly earnings.

-The threshold increases are significant and will impose massive increases in labor costs for employers.
-This will be especially problematic for small businesses and for organizations operating on fixed budgets, such as public employers and non-profits, forcing them to cut critical programming, staffing, and services.
-Many employers will be forced to reclassify employees from salaried to hourly, resulting in reduced career advancement opportunities and flexibility in the workplace.
-These changes will lead to low employee morale and productivity, hurting businesses even further.
-The American people will see more increases in prices for goods and services as well as diminished customer service.
+Increasing the minimum salary and HCE thresholds in such drastic ways would impose massive increases in labor costs for employers, especially small businesses and organizations operating on fixed budgets, such as public employers and non-profits who would be forced to cut critical programming, staffing, and services.
+Many employers would be forced to reclassify employees from salaried to hourly, resulting in reduced career advancement opportunities and flexibility in the workplace.
+These changes would lead to low employee morale and productivity, hurting businesses even further, while the American people would see more increases in prices for goods and services as well as diminished customer service.

-Automatic updates, moreover, will mean DOL will increase the threshold regardless of the economic circumstances at the time.
-This will inevitably exacerbate any economic problems, like today’s supply chain disruptions, worker shortages, and high inflation.
-Forced increases in labor costs at economically vulnerable times will have dangerous consequences.
+Automatic updates, moreover, mean DOL would increase the threshold regardless of the economic circumstances at the time.
+This would inevitably exacerbate any economic problems, like today’s supply chain disruptions, worker shortages, and high inflation.
+Forced increases in labor costs at economically vulnerable times could have dangerous consequences.

-Importantly, the last update to the overtime regulations was completed only four years ago when the Trump administration proposed a reasonable increase to the minimum salary threshold.
-The Trump-era DOL was forced to act after the Obama administration had proposed and finalized a dramatic and unprecedented increase to the threshold in May 2016.
-The Obama administration tried to implement an increase of over 100%, from $23,660 per year to $47,476.
-That increase was so out of line with past increases and the intent of the FLSA that a federal judge invalidated the rule.
+Importantly, the first Trump administration updated the overtime regulations in 2019 and implemented a reasonable increase to the minimum salary threshold.
+The Trump-era DOL was forced to act after the Obama administration had finalized a dramatic and unprecedented increase to the threshold in May 2016.
+The Obama administration tried to implement an increase of over 100%, but that increase was so out of line with past increases and the intent of the FLSA that a federal judge invalidated the rule.

 Quick Facts on DOL’s Final Rule